SWRPG-Capstone/SWRPG-FE/README.md

 ![swrpgc banner](https://user-images.githubusercontent.com/17935770/131261369-477cff64-39e5-462a-81bf-3f55944e512e.png)

-This application acts as a companion for the tabletop rpg game: **Star Wars: Edge of the Empire**.
-The companion app allows you to keep track of and store your in-game characters.
-You may also roll any amount of the featured starwars dice so that your adventure may unfold into the legendary campaign it was always meant to be.
+This application acts as a companion to the tabletop RPG **Star Wars: Edge of the Empire**.
+This companion app allows you to store your in-game characters, including details, stats, and skill ranks.
+A dice roller is also included so that your adventure may unfold into the legendary campaign it was always meant to be.

 <div align='center'>

- Check out the [deployed app](https://swrpg-companion.herokuapp.com/home) and start your campaign today!
+ Check out the [deployed app](https://swrpg-companion.herokuapp.com/home) on your mobile device and start your campaign today!

  </div>